33giraffes/STlogic/README.txt

 Welcome to Simulated Tile Logic!

+To begin, run the .bat file.
+If it does not run, edit the file and delete the word 'python' Do NOT delete anything else.

 To place a tile, use the left mouse button.
 To delete, use the right.
 To pan/zoom, use the middle.